-- By all means shop in duty-free at your peril; to me this is like running the gauntlet of breakable items, dealing with pleading requests to buy chocolates or crappy overpriced souvenirs.
+- By all means, shop in duty-free at your peril; to me this is like running the gauntlet of breakable items, dealing with pleading requests to buy chocolates or crappy overpriced souvenirs.
 This might help kill some time for slightly older travellers but with infants, steer clear.

 - Check your eligibility for lounge access.
-Often the best child-friendly facilities are hidden inside the airline lounges, but don’t be mistaken that you have to be on a business class ticket to use these facilities.
+Often the best child-friendly facilities are hidden inside the airline lounges but don’t be mistaken that you have to be on a business class ticket to use these facilities.

 - If all else fails, try to find a gate that is not being used so there is somewhere for the kids to run or crawl around, preferably where they can view the planes.

-Dealing with security
+Dealing with security and kids

 - The key to getting through this hurdle is to be organised; while you are in the queue try to get as many items as possible into bags, any accessories removed from children, electronics out of pockets, liquids kept separate.